tadyen/ae_studio_challenge/README.md

 If there was something based on the position on the grid instead of the 1 to 9 ordering instead, eg row and col values, it's not obvious to me either.

-I tried to sequence the boards on the grid differently too to no avail.
+I tried to sequence the blocks on the grid differently too to no avail.

 ### Another tile ordering?